 Belinda writes about her experiences as a clinician and her reflections on healthcare in America.
 Her essay, "Sometimes patients need more than a medical home," was published on kevinmd.com.

-Belinda flourishes as an improviser, actor, master of ceremonies, dancer, and musician.
+Belinda thrives on stage.
 As an improviser, she has been an active company member of Seattle Theatresports™ / Unexpected Productions since 2009.
 She is an ensemble member of long-form improv groups "The Lost Folio" and "A Tribe Called Yes," and has appeared in multiple other shows with Jet City Improv, including "This Improvised Life," "OBJECTION!" and "LoveTanic".
 She is also a former member of the EDGE, Bainbridge Island's resident improv group.

-Belinda has been seen and heard in local commercials, print ads, and industrial work, and has studied acting and solo performance at Freehold Theatre.
+Belinda has been seen and heard in local commercials, print ads, and industrial work, and has studied freestyle rap with Freestyle Love Supreme Academy, and acting and solo performance at Freehold Theatre.
 She has studied and performed voice, classical piano, hip hop and lindy hop swing dancing, and has received awards for her outstanding writing.

 Belinda was nominated for Best Actress at the Austin Micro Short Film Festival in 2018, for her work in the film "Phomily Feud", which has been featured at independent film festivals across the United States.